Braided zesting and its applications: Introduction

-As one might expect, there are obstructions to $(\cC,\stackrel{\lambda}{\ot},\unit)$ admitting the structure of a monoidal category for a given choice of $\lambda:A\times A\rightarrow \cC_{pt}\cap \cC_{e}$.
+Zesting fits into the more general context of graded extensions found in \cite{ENO3}--as a fusion category a zesting of an $A$-graded braided fusion category $\cC$ is an $A$-graded extension of the trivial component $\cC_e$.
+As one expects from the results of \emph{loc. cit.}, there are obstructions to $(\cC,\stackrel{\lambda}{\ot},\unit)$ admitting the structure of a monoidal category for a given choice of $\lambda:A\times A\rightarrow \cC_{pt}\cap \cC_{e}$.
 That is, it is not immediate that associativity morphisms satisfying pentagons exist, and when these obstructions vanish there are inequivalent choices of associativity morphisms.
 Fixing a particular such \emph{associative zesting} one can further investigate whether the category admits a braiding, which leads to more obstructions and choices.
 Such a braided structure is called a \emph{braided zesting}.
 Finally, for a fixed braided zesting of a ribbon fusion category we may look for a balancing structure, which we call a \emph{twist zesting} in general and a \emph{ribbon zesting} in the case the twist has the ribbon property.

 We hasten to point out that our associativity, braiding and twist choices for a zesting are assumed to only depend on the grading group $A$, the pointed subcategory of the trivial component, and the structures already present in $\cC$.
 It follows that the trivial component of $\cC$ and that of any zesting of $\cC$ are equivalent as fusion categories so that a zesting is always an extension (in the sense of \cite{ENO2}) of the trivial component by the group $A$.
 Moreover, at each step, some of these extensions may fail to be realized by our construction.
-For example, the Ising categories and the pointed modular categories with fusion rules like $\Z/4$ are braided $\Z/2$-extensions of the category of super-vector spaces; however it is not possible to use zesting to construct one from the other, since any zesting of a pointed fusion category remain pointed.
+For example, the Ising categories and the pointed modular categories with fusion rules like $\Z/4$ are braided $\Z/2$-extensions of the category of super-vector spaces; however it is not possible to use zesting to construct one from the other, since any zesting of a pointed fusion category remains pointed.
 On the other hand, we can explicitly obtain both new fusion categories that do not admit braidings and new ribbon braided fusion categories with explicit formulas of their modular data from our approach.